 I went out alone.
 The sea looked hostile.
 It was frothing and churning.
 Beyond the rocks at the southern end of the beach was the peak they called Machetes.
 The swell needed to be quite big for Machetes to start working.
 It was big now.
 Not yet scary big, but it was still early and the forecast had indeed said that the swell would build through the day.
 But already it was big enough for Machetes, which was firing off in heavy, hollow barrels that spewed white spray when they collapsed.
 The sun was starting to break over the headland at that end of the beach, illuminating the iconic Shark’s Fin rock over at the northern end, and turning the foam into a watercolour palette of gold and black.
 And all that sunlit foam had changed the water surface from glass into marble.

 Sitting on my board at the line-up, out back behind the breakers, I watched a shoulder-high wave approaching.
 Above the top of the wave I could see another behind it, throwing craggy triangles of dark green water into the air, flickering like fire in the sky.
 To see it from my low perspective, it must have been big.
 I laid down and began paddling out to sea, over the first wave.
 Sometimes you get it right and are able to paddle out to catch the approaching wave, sometimes you go too far and it passes under you, breaking further in for some lucky surfer.
 Sometimes you underestimate, or you’re just too far inside to ever make it, or you simply don’t see it coming in time.
 Then you just have to “pay your dues” and take it on the head.
-I don’t remember which outcome it was for me that time, if I caught that first wave or got pounded, but I had a good session that day and left the water feeling pumped.
+I don’t remember if I caught that first wave, but I had a good session that day and left the water feeling pumped.

 After Thursday’s good waves, it looked like Manzanillo was going to be on for the next day, on the peak of the swell.
 A few hotel guests were going to join us so we could also split the cost of the boat.
 My final message to Marc before bed that night simply read, “CHOO CHOO…”